kuma35/thinking-forth-translate/chapter5.rst

    text sequence of characters, delimited by non-blank
    ==== ==============================================

-Follow "text" with the actual delimiter required; e.g.: "text" or text
+Follow "text" with the actual delimiter required; e.g.: text\" or text\)

 The input-stream comment appears *before* the stack comment, and is *not* encapsulated between its own pair of parentheses, but simply